 It turns out you can, as long as the course is live and interactive!

-I know this because I’ve run five Practical Appreciative Inquiry courses online with great feedback from participants.
+I know this because I’ve run around a dozen Practical Appreciative Inquiry courses online with great feedback from participants.
 The next training starts soon – find out more and book your place here.

 Other ways of handling negativity